 While corporations can declare bankruptcy, homeowners and students aren’t able to do so.
 When banks hit that point, they got bailed out by the government while their top hitters stayed rich with our money.

 We have to stop treating this behavior as normal or unavoidable.
-Of course we don’t condone it; but we let our government respond with new and specific loopholes, rather than truly punishing, preventing and teaching the larger lesson.
+Of course we don’t condone it; but we let our government respond with new and specific loopholes, rather than truly punishing and preventing it, and teaching the larger lesson.
 When will we acknowledge, as a country, that corporate and banker behavior is part of the same aggressively antisocial behavior pattern.

 Corporate Welfare in the form of subsidies, tax breaks and credits is at $100bn per year, well over what we spent on education.
 Of that, $20bn goes to agricultural subsidies, the majority to big corporations.
 Then $4bn per year goes to Big Oil.
 Even major innovation funded at Google, which is the current hub of our future technological infrastructure, only costs 1/16th of what Big Oil gets, less than 1% of corporate subsidies total.
 How is it that the top corporate brass in Big Pharma, Oil, Agriculture, Industry and consumer production have such exceedingly high income and lower taxes, while our taxes are going into their companies?